Key Takeaways

 Carbohydrates

-Carbohydrates are essential to our lives.
-They provide our bodies with energy and are the preferred source of fuel.
 Your dietitian can help guide you on how many carbohydrates you should aim for each day.

-When you eat carbohydrates, it is best to combine them with protein.
-Here are some examples:
+When you eat carbohydrates, it’s best to combine them with protein for better blood sugar control.

 - Greek yogurt with Cheerios.